 Employees leave a firm for any number of reasons, such as better fit, more responsibility or opportunity for advancement, better working environment, being overworked or burned out, lack of sufficient rewards, poor management, or a combination of reasons.
 Because the cost of replacing an employee is high – some studies suggest the costs range from 16% for low-wage employees to 213% for highly educated employees – employee retention is something you must dedicate time and other resources to reduce.

-However, these costs refer mainly to inefficiencies create by the laps necessitated to hire new employees and the learning curve experienced while they get up to speed with your operation.
+However, these costs refer mainly to inefficiencies created by the laps necessitated to hire new employees and the learning curve experienced while they get up to speed with your operation.
 Missing from this evaluation are the emotional costs experienced when you lose a valuable employee.
 For instance, customers grow attached to seeing their favorite hairdresser, nail tech, or even wait staff at your restaurant.
 These factors may lead customers to track down their preferred service provider and transfer their loyalty to the new business.
 In the case of professionals, such as lawyers, accountants, and doctors, this tendency is exaggerated by the intimate information shared with these professionals, as well as the perceived effectiveness achieved through experience over the time span of the relationship.

 Protecting your employees